Big Hits and Nasty Cuts

 Big Hits and Nasty Cuts: The Best of Twisted Sister is a greatest hits compilation by American heavy metal band, Twisted Sister.
-It was released in 1992 by Atlantic Recording Corporation for the United States and by WEA International Inc. for the rest of the world.
+It was released on March 17, 1992 by Atlantic Records for the United States and on March 30 by WEA International Inc. for the rest of the world.
 The track list consists solely of songs from their first three albums, omitting any material from Come Out and Play and Love Is for Suckers, except outside of the United States where "Bad Boys of Rock 'n' Roll" was replaced with "Be Chrool to Your Scuel" from Come Out and Play.

 The album received a Parental Advisory sticker for the live tracks, which contain some profanity.

 Background

 Twisted Sister frontman Dee Snider was against the release of the compilation, citing it as nothing more than Atlantic Records' attempt to make profit off the band's back catalogue.
 He told The Morning Call in 1992, "I had no control at all, I told them I didn't want it out.
 I said, 'Are you getting letters or something?
 Is there some massive demand for a Twisted Sister package?'
 I know exactly why they're doing it... to make a few dollars to try and bolster Atlantic's sagging sales.
 They've had horrendous sales the past few years, so they're releasing everything they have in best ofs.
 It doesn't cost anything.
 It's pure profit!"

+Guitarist Jay Jay French said that, "to the label's credit", Atlantic asked the band for their involvement; French said they agreed because a compilation helmed solely by Atlantic would be inferior in quality.
+Bassist Mark Mendoza said the first half of the album is an obvious selection of "what we felt were the most important songs", whereas the live material on the second half "was from a club date in England.
+Atlantic had owned those tapes for a quite a while, so we just used them."

+Critical reception

+While highlighting Big Hits and Nasty Cuts for containing Twisted Sister's only British hit, "I Am (I'm Me)", reviewer Marilla Blellock of Select opined that the band "made rock 'n' roll for the young school rebel" and "wrote big dumb songs which sneered at parents, growing up, and rules – and they were loud, boisterous and empty."
+In 1992, Howard Cohen of The Miami Herald included it at number 16 in his list of 25 landmark heavy metal albums.
+Cohen noted how the live tracks, including the "incredibly rude" Rolling Stones cover "in which Snider manages to out-obnoxious Ted Nugent", "should continue to clear a room of unwanted pests.
+Or enliven a party, whatever the case may be."

+Retrospectively, Stephen Thomas Erlewine of AllMusic believed the five live tracks "are of questionable quality", adding that they were included to entice "hardcore Sister collectors", but praised the overall album for remaining "an excellent summation of the group's career."